Dome volcano on a stratovolcano

-A dome volcano is a round shaped mountain made of viscous lava.
+Lava domes are volcanoes that are round shaped and made of viscous lava.
 The lava has a high silica content that prevents the lava from flowing very far from its vent.
-Most domes are formed by dacite and rhyolite lavas.
+Most domes are formed by dacite and rhyolite lavas after an explosive eruption of a stratovolcano.

 Where domes form